The Cellular Potts Model on Disordered Lattices: Discussion

 \subsection{Connection to Experiment}

 There have been many studies focused on jamming transitions and glassy behavior in living tissues,~\textit{e.g.}, reviewed by Refs.~\citenum{Blauth2021, LawsonKeister2021}.
 However, these are not the only arrested patterns that can exist in these systems.
 Hexagonally packed cell arrangements are also frequently found in epithelia across a range of species and developmental stages~\cite{Cislo2023, Sun2019, Classen2005, Pilot2005, Aigouy2010, Hayashi2004, Togashi2024, Lecuit2007, Gibson2006, Ortolan2022, Napoli2021, Islam2023, Jain2020, Lemke2021, Zallen2004, Hocevar2009, Johnson2021}.
 Although more complicated mechanisms such as adherens junctions~\cite{campas2024} can play a role in maintaining cellular order in hexagonal cell packings, it is informative to distinguish models that can capture this type of packing by their nature.
-These models, such as the ir(regular) versions of CPM, have the potential as a computational framework to study hexagonally ordered biological systems.
+The importance of this study is that we showed that regular and irregular versions of CPM, show an order/disorder transition, above which they were able to readily achieve the crystallized configuration.
+This makes them suitable for studying tissues with hexagonal cell packing.